noi-techpark/opendatahub-website/src/content/services/data-access/_index.md

     partial: imgs-text.html

   - title: "Check out the data in our **Analytics Tool**"
-    description: "View various types of information about sensors, including their locations, what they measure and the actual data in near-real time."
+    description: "Explore near-real time and historical data from sensors and stations - including what they measure, where they are located and how values evolve over time.
+The Analytics Tool helps you analyse sensor data in context and track patterns with ease."
     btn_link: "https://analytics.opendatahub.com/"
     btn_label: "Open the Analytics Tool"
     img_back: "/img/services/data_access/ODH-data-access-analytics-tool.jpg"